Russian-Doom/russian-doom/COMPILING.md

 ```
 cmake --install build
 ```
+For the portable version, you probably want to use `--prefix <install directory>` key to set install directory.
+Note that config files and savegames will be stored in that directory.

 If you want to install only one or several components, you can use the following commands.
 The `common` component should be installed in order for GUS emulation to work.
 ```